Benoit37000/minipill_lora-stm32_low_power_node/README.md

-# MiniPill LoRa version 1.1
+# MiniPill LoRa Hardware version 1.1 and 1.2

 Please look at https://www.iot-lab.org/blog/370/ for general information on this project.
 In this this file I will share some software specific information.

+## Update 2020-10-08
+Added code so you can also use ABP as activation mechanisme.
+Please look in the source code for instructions.

 ## PlatformIO
 Remember that this code is used in combination with the PlatformIO toolset.